Zapafaz/resume/PRINTING.md

 # PDF CONVERSION

-open in IE (NOT Edge) or Chrome (Firefox is incapable of printing to PDF/XPS for some unknown reason)
+open in Firefox or Chrome
 print with no margins to Microsoft PDF printer
-convert to pdf 1.3 using GSview
+open resulting PDF in GSview and export to pdf 1.3